MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/insights.md

 ## Notifications

 Power BI automatically runs insights analysis when you open a report.
-The light bulb turns yellow and toast notifications are shown if there are **Top** insights in your current report page. **Top** insights are those that are noteworthy based on factors like recency, significance of the trend/anomaly.
-These notifications are supported only in Premium and Premium Per User (PPU) workspaces.
+The light bulb in the action bar turns yellow and toast notifications are shown if there are **Top** insights for visuals in your current report page. **Top** insights are those that are noteworthy based on factors like recency, significance of the trend/anomaly.
+These notifications are supported only in Premium and PPU workspaces.

  ![Screenshot showing toast notification for insights.](media/power-bi-insights/toast.png)

-Click on the **See insights** button to open the Insights pane.
-Choose **Show me later** if you’d not like to get further notifications for this report in the current session.
+Click on the **See insights** button to open the Insights pane or choose **Show me later** if you’d not like to get further notifications for this report in the current session.

 If you usually dismiss these notifications or don't engage with them, they'll be disabled for the current session.
 You can click on **Keep Showing** to continue getting notifications.